MaxVanRaden/War/README.md

     Options:
-                 --verbose (-v)     Prints output for each round of combat instead of just the result of the game --slow (-s)        Adds time between each round to make the game's progress observable --help (-h)        Displays this menu and exits
+                 --verbose (-v)     Prints output for each round of combat instead of just the result of the game --slow (-s)        Adds time between each round to make the game's progress observable --help (-h)        Displays the help menu and exits

 Options can be chained in any order.
 Example usage: `python -m war -v -s`